Shoulder Pain Relief Treatment Options

 Shoulder Pain, like a fever, is a symptom and could be an indication of a multitude of problems.
 Medication can get rid of the fever, but without going to the doctor to get a proper diagnosis, you will be unable to find out the root cause of the fever.
 Without treating the root cause, the fever will likely return.
 And the body has an amazing to heal and recover from a whole host of problems.

 Likewise, pain is a symptom and you can temporarily relieve the pain through pain medication and hot compresses.
-Without consulting a physiotherapist, you will not be able to find out the root cause of your pain.
+Without consulting a professional physiotherapist, you will not be able to find out the root cause of your pain.
 If your body cannot adequately heal, it often leads to chronic issues and long-term problems later on.
-Other times it doesn’t heal right like a broken bone not set properly.
+Other times it doesn’t heal right like a broken bone not set properly or dislocated shoulder.
 Your physiotherapist can help you do that.

-At Core Concepts, we understand the importance of diagnosing and treating the root cause to prevent a recurrence.
+At Core Concepts Singapore, we understand the importance of diagnosing and treating the root cause to prevent a recurrence.
 We are firm believers in ‘The Thinking Physiotherapist’ and acknowledge that pain is a symptom and has various layers.

 Our first step is determining the root cause of the problem by digging deeper into the symptoms layer by layer.
 After determining the root cause, we resolve the multiple layers of pain you feel.
 Instead of just simply temporarily relieving your pain symptoms, we also aim to fix the underlying cause.
-After, we ensure that your pain doesn’t return by making sure your body is stronger and more functional.
+After, our team of physiotherapist ensure that your pain doesn’t return by making sure your body is stronger and more functional.

 Frequently Asked Questions Regarding Shoulder Pain